ThreeMammals/Ocelot/docs/features/qualityofservice.rst

 Ocelot supports one QoS capability at the current time.
 You can set on a per Route basis if you want to use a circuit breaker when making requests to a downstream service.
 This uses an awesome
 .NET library called Polly check them out `here <https://github.com/App-vNext/Polly>`_.

-The first thing you need to do if you want to use the administration API is bring in the relevant NuGet package..
+The first thing you need to do if you want to use QoS is bring in the relevant NuGet package..

 ``Install-Package Ocelot.Provider.Polly``